Our SGLI lawyers work with beneficiaries of SGLI life insurance policies whose payout has been delayed or unfairly denied.

 - Delay in receiving information from the military;

 To avoid an unfair delay of SGLI benefits, please consult with one of our attorneys.
-The SGLI lawyers at our firm can work with you to evaluate your case and help you expedite the payment on the delayed SGLI claim.
+The SGLI lawyers at our firm can work with you to evaluate your case and help you expedite the payout of the delayed SGLI claim.
 They have successfully handled all the situations above for SGLI life insurance beneficiaries.

 SGLI and Divorce

-What Is SGLI Coverage and How Does It Work?
+SGLI Death Benefits Claims FAQ: What Is SGLI Life Insurance and How Does It Work?

 SGLI coverage stands for Servicemembers’ Group Life Insurance and it’s a VA program that provides low-cost group life insurance to military members.
 SGLI is available to those on active duty as well as in the reserves.
 This life insurance is purchased by the government from a private insurer, such as Metlife or Prudential, and is partially subsidized by the government.